Generic selectors

 Dr Demi Gao, Senior Research Scientist

-Dr Demi Gao is a Senior Research Scientist at the Bionics Institute and MRFF REDI Research Fellow in the Department of Biomedical Engineering, University of Melbourne.
+Dr Demi X. Gao is a Senior Research Scientist at the Bionics Institute and a Passe and Williams Foundation Mid-Career Fellow.

 E: [email protected]